aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 ## (Advanced) Appendix - How ADNI is converting into BIDS?

-For all the imaging modalities, the `adni-2-bids` converter performs three steps:
+For all the imaging modalities, the `adni-to-bids` converter performs three steps:

 1. Image selection from subject and imaging metadata
 2. Path extraction